ics-py/ics-py/doc/howtos/quickstart.rst

 :class:`Calendar` objects each represent an unique RFC 5545 iCalendar.
 They contain :class:`Event`, :class:`Todo` and :class:`Timeline` iterators.

-Time and date are represented as :class:`datetime` objects and can be expressed as ISO 8601 srings or with the class constructor.
+Time and date are represented as :class:`datetime` objects and can be expressed as ISO 8601 strings or with the class constructor.

 .. code-block:: python